javaFunAgain/ratpong/README.md

                                  ));

 ```
- This is in fact conversion between JAVA  promise called CompletableFuture and Ratpack Promise.
+ This is in fact conversion between JAVA  promise called **CompletableFuture** and Ratpack **Promise**.
 (Ratpack was created before CompletableFuture  was defined in Java API).
  Btw. this operation can be easily extracted.
 (TODO)

- So we know how to render Promise (or CompletableFuture) - but how to get it?
+ So: we know how to render Promise (or CompletableFuture) - but how to get it?

- Here comes to help class called UserRepositoryProcessor the responsibility of this class is to
+ Here comes to help class called [UserRepositoryProcessor](https://github.com/javaFunAgain/ratpong/blob/master/src/main/java/pl/setblack/pongi/users/repo/UsersRepositoryProcessor.java).
+The responsibility of this class is to
  cooperate with some blocking persistence engine and delegate processing to other threads so that the request processing thread is not blocked.

-You may wonder what sens it makes - we are not blocking the request thread but instead we block some other thread... where is the gain?
+You may wonder: *what sense does  it make?* - we are not blocking the request thread but instead we block some other thread... where is the point?
 Good point.
-If we had some kind of nonblocking DB such as Cassandra or even MongoDB we could leverage that in be truly non bloicking.
+If we had some kind of nonblocking DB such as Cassandra or even MongoDB we could leverage that in be truly non blocking way.
-But what if not.
-In fact nothing wrong happens  it is possible to use Blocking IO with non blocking server and still get some gain.
+But we do not have.
+Still nothing wrong happens!
+It is possible to use Blocking IO with non blocking server and still get some gain.
-What we can win is the control of our threads.
+What we can win is the control of our threads!
 Imagine 5000 users trying to get access to our page simultaneously.
-In a classical architecture it would mean 5000 threads are created, all of them making connection to database, waiting for answer, holding memory.
+In a classical (blocking) architecture it would mean 5000 threads are created, all of them making connection to database, waiting for answer, holding memory.
 This does not sound good.
-Try to fill what does it mean to your database. have you ever tried to copy large folder with lot of smile files to your USB storage?
+Try to fell what does it mean to your database.
+Have you ever tried to copy large folder with lot of small files to your USB storage?
 Did it help if you started to
-copy 3 such folders at the same time to one unlucky USB?
+copy 3 such folders at the same time to that one unlucky USB?
 So something you have probably learned with windows is to *Queue* such operations.
 You will start copying second folder once the first one is finished.

  This is exactly what can be done with blocking DB.
 We can limit how many concurrent queries  (or generally operations) we do and
- simply Queue all the rest.
+ simply queue all the rest.
 This is what "Processor" class does.
- it uses very nice tool from JRE called Executor.
+ It uses very nice tool from Java classes called [Executor](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
 We create executor and tell how many threads should it use (lets say one!).
 Then we simply
-     queue operations with
+     queue operations with it:

      ```
      writesExecutor.execute( ()-> {
                  result.complete(this.usersRepository.addUser(login, pass));
              });
     ```
- Notice that executor operation returns CompletableFuture - and this is exactly what we need.
+ See?
+That executor operation returns **CompletableFuture** - and this is exactly what we need.
 Notice also that this is called writesExecutor because we are only doing so with writes.
 Read operations are called instantly.... why?
 This is because in that case we have (almost) non blocking datasource (pervayler./ airomem) which is performing reads without blocking.
-     (This is however not the case of writes).
-If we worked with SQL database such as Oracle we would have to queu both reads and writes.
+(Which is however not the case when it comes to writes).
+If we worked with SQL database such as Oracle we would have to queue both reads and writes.

  ## Persistence
  So maybe it is good moment to introduce persistence.
- Our first persistence mechanism is Airomem (which is basically Prevayler.)
+ Our first persistence mechanism is [Airomem](https://github.com/airomem) (which is basically only Java 8 wrapper for [Prevayler](http://prevayler.org/).)
- To read about it please go to :
+ To read more about it please go to  [Prevayler  page](http://prevayler.org/)
  Or watch one of my presentations.

- To simplify a little bit Airomem is a peristence that you have dreamed about - You just store your objects in some
+ Here it is enough to say taht Airomem is a persistence that you have dreamed about - you just store your objects as
- Java object (maps, lists, whatever) and they magically stored in background.
+ Java objects (maps, lists, whatever) and they are magically stored in the background.

- So we simply design a system as if there was no persistence and everything we want we store in RAM.
+ We simply design a system as if there was no persistence and everything we want is in in RAM (in fact it is).
- This is exactly what the class UserRepositoryInMemory does.
+ This is exactly what the class [UserRepositoryInMemory](https://github.com/javaFunAgain/ratpong/blob/master/src/main/java/pl/setblack/pongi/users/repo/UsersRepositoryInMemory.java) does.
  ```
  public class UsersRepositoryInMemory implements UsersRepository, Serializable {
      private static final long serialVersionUID = 1L;